CITY OF BAYSWATER STRATEGIC IMPORTANCE

 NORANDA DISTRICT CENTRE

 Noranda District Centre is located on Benara Road in the north of the City of Bayswater.
 The centre is comprised of a small shopping mall, adjacent to a sporting complex.
 The centre can be accessed by Transperth bus services.
-Noranda is currently functioning as a retail-based centre, with the majority of activity located within Noranda Shopping Village.
+Noranda is currently functioning as a retail-based centre, with the majority of activity located within Hawaiian's Noranda.
 The addition of a medical centre, community centre and recreation centre lift Noranda’s diversity levels and provide a set of amenities for the local population.

 ASHFIELD DISTRICT CENTRE